SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           ("technolog*" OR "innovation$")
           NEAR/3
-              ("clean" OR "cleaner" OR "green" OR "greener" OR "decarboni*" OR "low carbon" OR "renewable$" OR "energy efficiency"
+              ("clean" OR "cleaner" OR "green" OR "greener" OR "decarboni*" OR "low carbon" OR "energy efficiency"
-              )
+              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" )
         )
       OR